 Both official and societal corruption remains problematic in Romania despite many new laws enacted prior to Romania’s entry into the European Union in 2007.
 For more details, please see the Embassy’s website page on corruption.

-We are not aware of any special problems regarding dual-national Romanian-American citizens in Romania.
+We are not aware of any special problems regarding dual-national Romanian-U.S. citizens in Romania.

 Disaster Preparedness: Romania is situated in a seismically active region and has a history of devastating earthquakes, with the greatest risk occurring in Bucharest.
 Mountainous areas of the country can be subject to torrential rains and flash floods, especially in the spring and summer months.
 Winter storms are severe and icy streets and sidewalks are hazardous; you should wear shoe traction devices to prevent slipping and be alert for falling icicles.
 While responsibility for caring for disaster victims, including foreigners, rests with Romanian authorities, disaster preparedness is also a personal responsibility.
 Additional information is available from the U.S. Embassy in Bucharest.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency.